Anthropology 229: Ethnography and Film

 Wiki Space on Video Topic

-In groups of three you will create a wiki space on your video topic.
+In groups you will create a wiki space on your video topic.
 The wiki space should be a maximum of 500 words/student and should provide basic background information for the issues with a substantial list of scholarly and peer-reviewed resources listed.
 This should read as an integrated, coherent whole not as three separate contributions.
 The wiki space must be online by 8 am the day it is due.
 To find and contribute to the ANTH 229 Wiki, go to the Geneseo wiki: https://wiki.geneseo.edu:8443/dashboard.action Login at the top right of screen (with your usual ID and password), then scroll down the left side of the screen.
 Throughout the semester groups will introduce their wiki space and topic to the class (see schedule below).
 A formal presentation is not required but at least one group member should be prepared to lead the discussion using the wiki.

 Your final video will be 10-15 minutes (for a group of 3 students) and will be posted to YouTube.